svkucheryavski/mlcourse/README.md

 2. Knows a little about programming (just some very basic ideas).
 3. Can install and run software on own computer.

 Although all exercises are based on Python, no specific knowledge is required, all details will be given gradually during the course activities.
+However to help students remember the basics, there is a [notebook](0.%20Python%20basics/en.ipynb), which gives a very short introduction to Python.
+It can be used as a quick reference source during the course.

 In principle, the materials can also be used for self-learning, however they are developed in a way to support a teacher rather than for self-learning.
 It is assumed that during the classes, a teacher will explain the most difficult parts using a black board and some additional illustrations, e.g. power point slides, etc.